rubjan1107/Anti-virus/README.md

   `malware_hashes.txt`: Contains known malware hashes in the format `hash_type`:hash_value.
   `rules.yar`: YARA rules for malware detection.
+  You can add Malware hashe signatures and yara rules dynamically in the above files.

 ## Usage
 1.Run the application: